 An internal Federal Emergency Management Agency memo obtained by ABC News in early October pinpointed at least 34 people connected to the White House who had contracted the virus.
 Since then, two more outbreaks have roiled the administration, including one a few weeks ago amid Vice President Mike Pence's ranks.
 With the news that White House Chief of Staff Mark Meadows tested positive for coronavirus over the weekend, plus the announcement Monday that Housing and Urban Development Secretary Ben Carson had also tested positive, it seems now the White House is entering its third coronavirus wave.

-Given that both Meadows and Carson were at the Trump election night party Tuesday, reportedly in close quarters and mask-less with dozens of others, it's possible more names will trickle out.
-In the meantime, here's what we know so far about who in Trump's web has contracted coronavirus.
+Given that both Meadows and Carson were at the Trump election night party, reportedly in close quarters and mask-less with dozens of others, it was always likely that more names would trickle out.
+And in recent weeks, two more heavy-hitters in Trump world have been added to the infected list in the president's son, Donald Trump Jr., and his personal lawyer Rudy Giuliani.
+Here's what we know about who in Trump's web has contracted coronavirus.